ViciousBadger/larion-world-generation/README.md

 drastically alters terrain shapes and biome placement.

-I wanted the terrain to be more visually stunning, reminiscent of what you'd find in epic fantasy worldbuilding, while still being dense and unpredictable enough to be interesting to explore in survival mode.
+I wanted the terrain to be more visually stunning, reminiscent of what you'd find in epic fantasy worldbuilding, while still being small-scale and unpredictable enough to be interesting to explore in survival mode.

 The biomes themselves are not altered at all, making Larion fully compatible